 “You need to fund the early stages of the business with a credit card or 2nd mortgage.”
 VC love spewing comments like this because they think it shows commitment.
 It does show commitment, but it’s also reckless.
 The failure rate of startups is exceptional, so don’t compound the failure by ruining yourself financially.
 VC that make comments like this should be ashamed — this advice is going to place a great financial burden on many founders that fail just so a VC can see you’re committed.
 This is terrible advice that will lead to financial ruin for most.

 “Look online at where other companies are valued to give you valuation guidance.”
 The information online is often wrong, grossly exaggerated, doesn’t include enough information about structural considerations, and subject to all kinds of bias including selection bias.
-If you’re an early stage founder, get a good local venture attorney who can tell you the structures and valuations he’s closed for similar early stage companies.
+If you’re an early stage founder, get a good local venture attorney who can tell you the structures and valuations they’ve closed for similar early stage companies.
 Generally speaking when your business is nothing more than a business plan, you can probably value yourself somewhere between $200k and $500k.
 At the friends and family round you can probably land somewhere between $500k and $2mm, and at the seed stage you can expect $2mm to $5mm.
 Again this is a general rule of thumb for deals not on the coasts.

 Fundraising is hard.
 Since the chances of fundraising success are so small at the early stage, try to build a real, self-sustaining business and don’t do anything that could impair you personally (debt) should the business fail.